Qualitywatch

 A&E

-• In April 2024, there were 2.23 million total attendances to A&E departments, the highest number of attendances on record (since 2010/11) for the month of April.
-This represents a 10% increase compared to the previous April, and also a 6% increase compared to before the pandemic in April 2019.
+• In May 2024, there were 2.42 million total attendances to A&E departments, the highest number of attendances on record (since 2010/11) for the month of May.
+This represents an 8% increase compared to the previous May, an 11% increase compared to before the pandemic in May 2019, and a 29% increase on the first recorded May in 2011, when there were only 1.87 million attendances.

-• Trolley waits (the time between a decision to admit a patient and them being admitted) of over four hours decreased to just over 134,000 in April, compared to the previous month.
-However, this is 18% more than in April last year and double the number in April 2019 when there were about 67,000 instances of waits this long.
+• Trolley waits (the time between a decision to admit a patient and them being admitted) of over four hours increased to nearly 139,000 in May 2024, compared to the previous month.
+This is 13% more than in May last year and more than double the number in May 2019 when there were about 61,507 instances of waits this long.

 For more information, see our A&E waiting times indicator.